 But not everyone is looking to start their own thing.
 Some folks just need a job.
 I get it.
 Trust me.

-- I’ve tried to encourage folks who are hiring for remote workers to post to the Silicon Florist job board, for free.
-(If you’re one of those employers, you can just use the code “r3m0t3” at checkout for a free job post.)
+- I’ve tried to encourage folks who are hiring for remote workers to post to the Silicon Florist job board.

 - Mac’s List is another excellent job resource.